Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Introduction

 \section{Introduction}

 Magnetars (e.g., \cite{Magnetar,Mereghetti08}) are considered to be magnetically-powered isolated neutron stars (NSs) having ultra-strong dipole magnetic fields, $B_{\rm d} = 10^{14-15}$ G, as derived from their pulse periods $P$ and period derivatives $\dot{P}$.
-These values of $B_{\rm d}$ exceed so-called critical field, $4.4 \times 10^{13}$ G, at which the Landau level separations of electrons reach their rest-mass energy.
+These values of $B_{\rm d}$ exceed so-called critical field, $4.4 \times 10^{13}$ G, above which the Landau level separations of electrons exceed their rest-mass energy.
 Magnetars emit characteristic two-component X-ray spectra, consisting of the long-observed soft component and the mysterious hard component \citep{Kuiper06,denHartog06,Enoto10b}.

-Magnetars are considered to harbor even higher {\it toroidal} (or internal) magnetic fields $B_{\rm t}$ (e.g., \cite{Magnetar,Harding+Lai06,toroidal09b,toroidal09a}).
+Magnetars are thought to harbor even higher {\it toroidal} (or internal) magnetic fields $B_{\rm t}$ (e.g., \cite{Magnetar,Harding+Lai06,toroidal09b,toroidal09a}).
 These fields may be generated and amplified in the progenitor's core, during its final gravitational collapse involving strong differential rotation (e.g., \cite{Takiwaki09}).
-In addition, some models explain the production of energetic particles in magnetars invoking toroidal magnetic fields and the associated twisted magnetic configuration (e.g., \cite{Twist07}).
+Some models explain the production of energetic particles in magnetars invoking toroidal magnetic fields and the associated twisted magnetic configuration (e.g., \cite{Twist07}).

-Observationally, the presence of intense $B_{\rm t}$ is supported by the recently discovered low-$B_{\rm d}$ magnetars, SGR 0418+5729 \citep{Rea13}, SGR1822$-$1606 \citep{Rea12}, and 3XMM J185246.6+003317 \citep{Rea14}; their burst activity indicates the presence of internal fields, which are much stronger than the externally observable values of $B_{\rm d}=6 \times 10^{12}$ G, $2.7 \times 10^{13}$ G, and $<1.4 \times 10^{13}$ G, respectively.
-The possible proton cyclotron feature in SGR 0418+5729, which suggests a local surface field of $>2 \times 10^{14}$ G \citep{Tiengo13}, provides another support, because a part of such intense internal fields would emerge from the NS surface to form local multiples.
+Observationally, the presence of intense $B_{\rm t}$ is supported by the recently discovered low-$B_{\rm d}$ magnetars, SGR 0418+5729 \citep{Rea13}, SGR1822$-$1606 \citep{Rea12}, and 3XMM J185246.6+003317 \citep{Rea14}; their burst activity suggests that their internal fields are much stronger than their externally observable fields of $B_{\rm d}=6 \times 10^{12}$ G, $2.7 \times 10^{13}$ G, and $<1.4 \times 10^{13}$ G, respectively.
+The possible proton cyclotron feature in SGR 0418+5729, which suggests a local surface field of $>2 \times 10^{14}$ G \citep{Tiengo13}, provides another support, because a part of such intense internal fields would emerge from the NS surface to form local multipoles.
 Thus, the strong $B_{\rm t}$ may be regarded as one of the most important properties of magnetars.
 However, it remained difficult to more directly estimate $B_{\rm t}$, because toroidal fields are intrinsically confined inside the NS and invisible from outside.